scalalandio/chimney/docs/docs/cookbook.md

     interrupted - e.g. exception was thrown (`Try`, `cats.effect.IO`), we got `Left` value (`Either`) or `Invalid` (`Validated`).
 In Chimney such type is `partial.Result`.

+For starters, let us remember how such distinction is handled in Cats.

 !!! info "How it works in Cats"

      - when we are using thing like e.g. `map`, `flatMap` to chain the operations if any of these operations "fail", we